A dog with a bowl of specially formulated food for a sensitive stomach.

 To get a clear picture of how your dog is handling the new diet, it’s a good idea to eliminate other foods during the transition period.
 That means pausing any treats, table scraps, or dental chews.
 This way, if an issue pops up, you’ll know the new food is the likely culprit.
 If your dog’s stomach problems continue despite a slow transition, it’s always best to talk to a veterinarian to rule out any underlying health concerns and create a plan that’s right for your pup.

-Common Mistakes to Avoid When Managing a Sensitive Stomach
+Common Mistakes When Feeding a Dog with a Sensitive Stomach

 When your dog is uncomfortable, you want to fix it—fast.
 It’s completely understandable.
 But in our rush to help them feel better, it’s easy to make a few missteps that can accidentally make things worse.
 Let’s walk through some of the most common mistakes so you can feel confident you’re on the right track to soothing your pup’s tummy.